fluffypony/mcp-code-indexer/docs/architecture.md

 # Architecture Overview 🏗️

-Technical deep dive into the MCP Code Indexer architecture, design decisions, and implementation details for developers and system architects.
+Technical deep dive into the MCP Code Indexer architecture, design decisions, and implementation details.
+Perfect for developers who want to understand how the system works, contribute to the codebase, or integrate with the MCP protocol.

+**🎯 Looking for usage info?** Check the [API Reference](api-reference.md) for tool documentation.

 ## Table of Contents